artAst/fsm/README.md

 Overview
 ------
 The FSM Application also known as FINITE-STATE-MACHINE-APP is a sofware application design to manage passenger and vehicle state during transportation.
-Here are the following included:
+Here are the following states included:

 * Waiting Vehicle
 * Passenger Boarded